 Home security is vital to potential buyers.
 Do all of your window and door locks work?

 Does your weatherstripping allow outside air into your cozy home?

 Do you know what kind of glass is in your windows?
 Will the buyers want to know?

 Do your drawers stick or cabinets creek when you open them?

 Nothing has to be broken or damaged to wind up on the inspector’s report, which can come off as rather tragicomic.
 The kitchen cabinets could be outdated, or your staircase railing could be “unstable” as it has been for 20 years.
-The bad news is, there’s no set criteria to what this list can contain.
+The bad news is, there are no set criteria regarding what this list can contain.
 The good news is, you don’t have to fold to all of the inspector or buyer’s requests.
-You have the right to say, “It’s not broken and i’m not fixing it.”
+You have the right to say, “It’s not broken and I’m not fixing it.”

 After all, how many of these minor inconveniences do families live with?
 And they’ve been living with them so long they don’t even think about them anymore.
 Even though many of these minor inconveniences are easily remedied, many first-time sellers and buyers aren’t aware of the appropriate steps to take.
 In most cases, the first step should be finding the right companies to help you isolate the problem areas in your house and the most efficient ways to repair or renovate them.